BeyondCodeBootcamp/bliss-template/README.md

 **Refresh the page** ♻️.

-You can also check you <kbd>Actions</kbd> tab.
+You can also check your <kbd>Actions</kbd> tab.
 If the automatic configuration failed
 [open an issue](https://github.com/BeyondCodeBootcamp/bliss-template/issues) and I'll see if I can help.